Patarimi/hades/docs/README.md

   layer_map: path to the layermap (relative to the base_dir)
   process: path to the process file (-proc option in emx)
 ```
+A techno.yml file with three open source PDK is already supplied.

 ## Working directory